60+ DBMS Interview Questions and Answers (2026 Updated)

 Normalization can help enforce referential integrity by creating relationships between tables based on common attributes or keys.
 This can ensure that the data in the dependent table is consistent with the data in the parent table.

-For example, consider a table called “Employees” with the following attributes: EmployeeID, Name, Address, and Phone.
-The functional dependencies in this table might be:
+Consider an Employees table with the attributes: EmployeeID, Name, Address, Phone.
+The functional dependencies can be:

 Concurrency control is needed in DBMS to ensure that multiple transactions can access and modify the same data simultaneously without creating inconsistencies or conflicts.